adamnieto/codeography/README.md

 # :camera: codeography
 ---
-A CLI that creates beautiful code snippet images using `carbon-now-cli` ([here](https://github.com/mixn/carbon-now-cli)) however, it can also encapsulate and generate the source code these code snippets represent pictorially via steganography.
+A CLI that creates code snippet images using `carbon-now-cli` ([here](https://github.com/mixn/carbon-now-cli)), however, it can also encapsulate and generate the source code these code snippets represent pictorially via steganography.

 To understand a little bit better here is a diagram to explain: